zzzprojects/learn-orm/tutorials/csharp-tutorial/operators.md

  - In computers, all the data and particularly numerical data is represented as a series of ones and zeros.
  - For example, number 55 in the binary numeral system is represented as 00110111.

 Here is an example of using bitwise operators.
-The binary representation of the numbers and the results of the bitwise operators are shown in the comments.
+The binary representation of the numbers, and the results of the bitwise operators are shown in the comments.

 ```csharp
 byte a = 3;                // 0000 0011 = 3